teedoc/teedoc.github.io/docs/get_started/en/README.md

 Convert documents in `Markdown` or `Jupyter Notebook` format into `HTML` static web pages

 `teedoc` can be used in the following scenarios:
-* Build a document website, and it’s best to support multiple documents and custom pages
+* Build a document website, and it is best to support multiple documents (for example, you have two books called `Python Learning` and `C++ Learning`, they have separate directories, and `teedoc` is the library)
+* Documents and web pages coexist, support custom `HTML` pages
 * Build a `WiKi` website
 * Build a personal or corporate knowledge base
 * Build a personal or corporate website